 '''

-EXEC SOL

-SET DATABASE DB1 = 'employee.ib';
+...

 EXEC SQL

-SET DATABASE DB2 = 'employee2.ib';
+SET DATABASE DB1 = 'employee.gdb';

 EXEC SQL

+SET DATABASE DB2 = 'employee2.gdb';

+EXEC SQL

 CONNECT DB1;

 EXEC SQL

 CONNECT DB2;

+...

 '''

 Later, when the program closes these databases, the database handles are no longer in use.
 These handles can be reassigned to other databases by hard-coding a file name in a subsequent CONNECT statement.
 For example,